Fly Linq Zipline Prices & Hours 2023

-Alternatively, authorized ticket seller Vegas.com currently has a limited number of discounted ride tickets here:
+Alternatively, authorized ticket seller Vegas.com will often have a limited number of discounted ride tickets for $34 here:

 You can also purchase tickets in person at the Linq, at their kiosks.
 These tickets are good for anytime the FlyLinq is open.
 Previously one would have to choose a time to ride, and prices were based on the time of day.

 Pre-Covid, the ride was open seven days a week, until 1 AM, with the first rides beginning in the morning.
 We expect these hours to return, and again, when that happens, we’ll update this article accordingly.

 Please note, that only the seated style of riding is currently offered.